astropy/astropy/docs/changes/README.rst

 This directory contains "news fragments" which are short files that contain a small **ReST**-formatted text that will be added to the next what's new page.

-Make sure to use full sentences with correct case and punctuation, and please try to use Sphinx intersphinx using backticks.
+Make sure to use full sentences with correct case and punctuation.

 Each file should be named like ``<PULL REQUEST>.<TYPE>.rst``, where ``<PULL REQUEST>`` is a pull request number, and ``<TYPE>`` is one of: